Annie Faerie Dolls

 These dolls are three inches tall without the antennae, and nearly four inches tall with them.

-This design includes the face of Annie Maloney Morey, a wealthy young woman who eloped to America (from County Cork, Ireland) to marry her True Love, a dashing local lad with eyes the color of the Caribbean and the reputation of a rake.
+This design includes the face of my great-grandmother, Annie Maloney Morey.
+She was a wealthy young woman who eloped to America (from County Cork, Ireland) to marry her True Love, a dashing local lad with eyes the color of the Caribbean and the reputation of a rake.

 They had six children and lived happily ever after.